 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking.
 These have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
 Ultra Electronics and its subsidiaries (“Ultra”) has a zero-tolerance approach to modern slavery.

 Ultra Electronics Holdings plc is the group parent company.
-Its head office is in the UK and it also has global offices and facilities, predominantly in the USA, Australia and Canada.
-A full list of group entities can be found in our Annual Report and Accounts.
+Its head office is in the UK and it also has other global offices and facilities, predominantly in the USA, Australia and Canada.

 Our supply chains